Pull Based Oracle

 4. Settlement and Index Price

 Settlement Price: Time-weighted average of the spot index price at a specified expiry.
+Designed for robust and manipulation-resistant settlement of derivatives contracts (including futures and options).

 Index Price: Block Scholes index price for the given asset.